NecipAkgz/fhevm-example-factory/docs/fhe-encrypt-single-value.md

         FHE.allow(_encryptedEuint32, msg.sender); // User can decrypt it
     }

-    /// @notice Returns the encrypted handle (not the actual value!)
+    // Returns the encrypted handle (not the actual value!)
     /// @dev To decrypt, use fhevm.userDecryptEuint() on the client side function encryptedUint32() public view returns (euint32) {
         return _encryptedEuint32;